CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{%/notice%}}

 To configure data collection:
-- Set the sampling interval in microseconds.
+- Set the sampling interval in microseconds for the profile.
 You can specify a value between 100 and 12750.
 The value must be a multiple of 50.
 The default value is 5000 microseconds (30 seconds).
-- Set the egress queue priorities (traffic class 0-15).
+- Set the egress queue priorities (traffic class 0-15) for the profile.
 The `standard` profile setting is 3.
-- Specify the type of data you want to collect (transferred bytes, received bytes, and traffic class occupancy).
-The `standard` profile collects all transferred bytes, received bytes, and traffic class occupancy.
+- Specify the type of data you want to collect for the profile (transferred bytes, received bytes, and traffic class occupancy).
+The `standard` profile collects transferred bytes, received bytes, and traffic class occupancy.

 {{%notice note%}}
 Use commas (no spaces) to separate the list of traffic classes.
 For example, to set traffic class 1, 3, and 6, specify `1,3,6`.